One question that everyone who spends time (and a lot of money) traveling will have to answer for themselves is: why do I travel?

 For me, as I ponder this, I think it ultimately boils down to a few very specific reasons.
 There are lots of little ones, but here’s a short list of the ones that are the easiest for me to answer.

 To expand my view of the world.

-My 8th-grade brain hadn’t really thought about that.
-I thought it would be fun to fly across the ocean and see another country, but I hadn’t thought of the important historical connection and how the country I lived in wouldn’t even be a country without the U.K. That was eye-opening perspective.
+My 8th-grade brain hadn’t really thought about that before.
+I thought it would be fun to fly across the ocean and see another country, but I hadn’t considered the important historical connection and how the country I lived (USA) in wouldn’t even be a country without the U.K. That was eye-opening perspective.
 Plus, riding on an airplane for 15 hours showed me just how big the world is.
 That’s something you just can’t properly appreciate as a middle-schooler who’s never left your country before.

 To meet new people.

 This is an extremely obvious and simple answer, but also one of the most important.
 When I met Duško, a man from Macedonia, on a cruise ship, he had a different perspective than me.
 Having lived in a former socialist republic in Europe, his entire life was different than mine.
 Yet we met, and become friendly, and I learned from him.
 That was only possible because I left home and went somewhere new.

 I had a philosophy professor many years ago who told me that she took trips to Japan as often as she could, because it was the furthest culture she could think of that thought about life in an entirely different way than we do in the west.
 I think I’ve kind of adopted that mindset: I try to find people who don’t look like me, believe like me, and think like me, and see what I can learn from them.

 I don’t believe the west (in general) or the USA (in particular) has all the answers.
 So when I have the opportunity to see how other countries, and cultures operate and think, I’m going to listen to that whether I ultimately adopt it or not.

 It’s much more interesting to GO places than see them on TV.